corerd/WeMosD1/README.md

 This directory can be used to store the project specific (private) libraries.

-More details are located in **lib/readme.txt** file.
+More details are located in `lib/readme.txt` file.

 **./projects/\_App\_stub\_/platformio.ini**

 \_App\_stub\_ project configuration file.

+This file is created any time that PlatformIO initializes a project.

-Append the following lines to the default platformio.ini:
+Add the following lines to the `[env:d1_mini]` section:
 ```
 ; extra directory where Library Dependency Finder (LDF) will look for dependencies.
-lib_extra_dirs = /absolute/path/to/WeMosD1/libraries
+lib_extra_dirs = ../../libraries

 ; uploader connection speed (baud rate) used to send firmware to board.
 upload_speed = 921600
 ```
+See `platformio.ini.template`.

 PlatformIO IDE Setup